-After residency and sub-specialty training in General Internal Medicine and a master’s degree in Epidemiology at McGill University.
-She pursued further fellowship training in Obstetric and Consultative Medicine at the Warren Alpert Medical School of Brown University in Providence, Rhode Island.
-Dr. Malhamé’s research focuses on early detection and prevention of severe maternal morbidity, with a special interest for cardiovascular disease.
+After residency and sub-specialty training in General Internal Medicine and a master’s degree in Epidemiology at McGill University, she completed a fellowship in Obstetric Medicine at the Warren Alpert Medical School of Brown University in Providence, Rhode Island.
+Her research program focuses on early detection and prevention of severe maternal morbidity, with a special interest for cardiac and vascular complications.

 The Dawn Walker Grant

 The Dawn Walker Grant supports health policy training and development for healthcare professionals, whose success will benefit from an enhanced understanding of the development of better health program policy for children and women.
 This grant was made possible by the generous donation of the Walker-Peters family, to honour the work of Dawn Walker.